tradewright/tradewright-twsapi/README.md

   which is written in Visual Basic 6, and again provides a useful comparison with this .Net implementation

-* Ib_VB_API_Sample: this is IBKR's own Visual Basic sample application, modified to use the TradeWright API.
+* Ib_VB_API_Sample: this is based on IBKR's own Visual Basic sample application, but has been heavily modified to use the TradeWright API, and to generally improve the rather poor code of IBKR's version.

 ## Releases

+Releases provide the following:

-At present, no releases have been made.
-The intention is to provide Microsoft Installer files (.msi) that will install the API library in a convenient location for use by developers, together with the compiled sample applications.
+* Microsoft Installer files (.msi) that install the API library in a convenient location for use by developers, together with the compiled sample applications.

-It is also intended to provide a Nuget package, to simplify inclusion into Visual Studio projects.
+* A Nuget package, to simplify inclusion into Visual Studio projects.

-In general releases will be named to follow IBKR's versions, for example 9.73.nn, where the patch number nn will be specific to this implementation and will be incremented as required.
+In general releases are named to follow IBKR's versions, for example 9.73.nn, where the patch number nn will be specific to this implementation and will be incremented as required.